 Why is it that newspapers and the news love hitting us with doom and gloom reporting… but amongst these reports, there are always gems of inspiration to be found.

-Which do you tune into… the negative element of slump in sales or the positive affirmation of improved employment levels?
+Which do you tune into… the negative element or the positive affirmation?
+The news assumes we all prefer the ‘Car crash’ style reporting .
 One thing is for certain, Individuals, teams, firms or companies work much more congruently and ‘positively’ when engaged in a positive atmosphere.

 So when was the last time you were part of a high-morale, highly-motivated team?
 You’re in one!, great… if not, when you were, you were probably happy going to work collaborating with work colleagues and/or clients and, together, came up with some great ideas and due to the enthusiasm, created some of your best work.
 Being happy and highly motivated creates a condition where you accomplish far more than those who are in a state of low morale.

 Here’s a few guidelines to help yourself or those you are responsible for to be happy and engaged…

 - BE A POSITIVE LEADER… Teams follow the lead!
 Focus on your own happiness, emotional intelligence and well-being.
 Change the way you address things from a negative to a positive affirmation (eg from ‘I want to GIVE UP smoking’ to ‘I want to BECOME fitter and live a healthier life’) and we all know about the SWOT analysis (Strengths-Weaknesses-Opportunities-Threats) in business but try carrying one out on yourself!
 Finally, look at your own state of emotions when becoming a ‘positive’ leader.